janscience/ESensors/docs/userguide.md

 ```

-## Reporting on Serial
+## Reporting on streams/Serial

-The [ESensors class](classes.md#esensors) also provides some convenience
+The [ESensors class](classes.md#esensors) also provides some
-functions to report sensor properties and values on the Serial
+convenience functions to report sensor properties and values on a
-port.
-Use the Serial monitr or plotter of the Arduino IDE to see them.
+stream like the Serial port.
+Use the Serial monitor or plotter of the
+Arduino IDE to see them.
+By default, the functions described in the
+following write their output to Serial.
+An alternative stream can be
+passed to these functions as the last argument.

 ### report()